hubbleplay/.github/profile/README.md

 ## 🌧️ In case of the worst...

 In case of **Hubble** being blocked, we have come up with a quit simple solution.
 We made an external site, **[h-current.github.io](https://h-current.github.io)**, to house the crutial information of what the new link is.
-Now it will take up to a day for the link to be upated but don't worry, it won't be long.
+Now, it will take up to a day for the link to be upated but don't worry, it won't be long.

 ---